Cryptoking28/MonisAgent/README.md

     monisagent.addCustomAttribute('some-attribute', 'some-value')
 ```

-You can read more about using the API over on the [Monis Agent Documentation](https://docs.monisagent.com/docs/agents/nodejs-agent/api-guides/guide-using-nodejs-agent-api) site.
+You can read more about using the API over on the [Monis Agent dcumentation](https://docs.monisagent.com/docs/agents/nodejs-agent/api-guides/guide-using-nodejs-agent-api) site.

-## Core Agent Development and Tests
+## Core agent development and tests

-To work on core agent features, you'll want to
+These are the steps to work on core agent features, with more detail below:

-1. Fork the Agent
+- Fork the agent
-2. Install its Dependencies
+- Install its dependencies
-3. Run tests via `npm`
+- Run tests using `npm`

-[Fork](https://github.com/Cryptoking28/monisagent/fork) and clone this GitHub repository
+1. [Fork](https://github.com/Cryptoking28/monisagent/fork) and clone this GitHub repository:

     $ git clone git@github.com:your-user-name/node-monisagent.git
     $ cd node-monisagent

-Install the project's dependences
+2. Install the project's dependences:

     $ npm install

-and you'll be all set to start programming.
+Then you're all set to start programming.

-To run the test suite
+### To run the test suite

 1. [Install Docker](https://www.docker.com/products/docker-desktop)
-2. Start the docker services: `$ npm run services`
+2. Start the Docker services: `$ npm run services`
-3. Run all the tests via `$ npm run test`
+3. Run all the tests using `$ npm run test`

-Available test suites include
+Available test suites include:

     $ npm run unit
     $ npm run integration